Guides

 2. Ensure inverter and battery storage systems meet applicable grid interconnection and safety certifications, such as ANSI and IEEE standards.

-3. Check for certifications from reputable bodies like TÜV or NREL testing for additional performance validation.
+3. Check for certifications from reputable bodies like TÜV or NREL evaluation for additional performance validation.

-4. Consult the manufacturer’s compliance documentation to confirm all required photovoltaic quality assurance testing (thermal cycling, humidity freeze, etc.) has been completed.
+4. Consult the manufacturer’s compliance documentation to confirm all required photovoltaic quality assurance evaluation (thermal cycling, humidity freeze, etc.) has been completed.

 Remember, uncertified or improperly certified equipment may not qualify for incentives, rebates, or even legal installation under local building codes—putting both your investment and compliance status at risk.